sheishistoric/theatre-blog/_posts/2019-03-18-egoli-city-of-gold.md

 ---
 layout: post
 title: "Egoli: City of Gold"
-categories:
-- EgoPo Classic Theater
-- Theatre in the X
+categories: [EgoPo Classic Theater, Theatre in the X, Latvian Society]
-- Latvian Society
 ---

 YES for the set!
 The recreation of the mineshaft as the audience walked up to the theatre was A+.